agusputra/programming-test-3/README.md

 [Read more about the challenge](#frontend-coding-challenge)

 # How to run the app
-1. Run `npm install`
+1. Run `yarn install`
-2. Run `npm run start` to start the server
+2. Run `yarn run start` to start the server
-3. Run `npm run client-dev` to start the client dev mode
+3. Run `yarn run client-dev` to start the client dev mode
 4. Open web browser http://localhost:3000

 # Screenshot